dtolnay/faketty/README.md

 cargo add faketty --dev --no-default-features
 ```

+A minimal example of the library usage is provided under [examples](./examples).
 Note that `faketty::run_command` calls [`exec(3)`], therefore the child process
 will replace the current (parent) process.